NextCenturyCorporation/MCS/TASK_LIST.md

 Passive Agent: Instrumental Action tasks require a common-sense understanding of agency.
 This is a “passive agents” task: you must watch (using only Pass actions) as an agent (blob shape) moves in a grid world over 8 “familiarization” trials and a “test” trial (the world “resets” between each trial using the EndHabituation action).
 The familizarization trials depict the agent approaching a specific object (the same object in all 8 familiarization trials); in the test trial, obstacles may be moved to block a path to the preferred object.
 You must then determine whether the test trial is “expected” (unsurprising) or “unexpected” (surprising) based on whether or not the agent can successfully navigate to its preferred object (approaching a different object is unsurprising if the preferred object is blocked).

-Blocking Barriers:
+Blocking Barriers Examples:

 https://github.com/NextCenturyCorporation/MCS/assets/10994382/04f21ac7-fd54-4992-9317-dedb20485eba

 https://github.com/NextCenturyCorporation/MCS/assets/10994382/21828816-85c6-4720-929e-347703e934b2

-Inconsequential Barriers:
+Inconsequential Barriers Examples:

 https://github.com/NextCenturyCorporation/MCS/assets/10994382/f12e24c3-28ce-4d0b-b80c-c30c26a39117

 https://github.com/NextCenturyCorporation/MCS/assets/10994382/b6a236a8-adfe-4bf1-a652-75a58f1db180

-No Barriers:
+No Barriers Examples:

 https://github.com/NextCenturyCorporation/MCS/assets/10994382/3f9f1706-0e3f-4e3f-ba67-315ab3b1b372